Clinical – Core

 Infection Prevention Jeopardy

-Karen Swecker, RN, CIC, MedFlight of Ohio
+Karen Swecker, RN, CIC, MedFlight

 An interactive game based on the Jeopardy© game show where the audience provides questions for infection prevention answers.
 The audience is divided into two competing teams.
 Using a power point presentation each side takes turns choosing a category.
 Once an answer is revealed, the team has 30 seconds to provide the correct question.
 If unable to provide the correct question the opposing side gets a chance to respond and earn the points.
 Both teams are considered winners in Infection Prevention Jeopardy as they will learn valuable infection prevention lessons to protect themselves and their patients while having fun.